Browse the Guide:

 CURRIE, LEONARD J. (1913-1996).
 PAPERS, 1933-1994. ca. 20.0 cu. ft.
 Currie received a Bachelor of Architecture from University of Minnesota in 1936, married Virginia M. Herz in 1937, and earned a Masters degree from Harvard in 1938, then served an two-year apprenticeship with Marcel Breuer and Walter Gropius at their firm.
 After that he worked on many projects in Latin America, taught at Harvard, and headed the architecture departments of Virginia Tech and University of Illinois at Chicago.
 He practiced architecture privately in firms during the 1970s, 80s, and 90s, and became a Fellow of the American Institute of Architects (AIA) in 1993.
 The 1961 house he designed for his family in Blacksburg, Virginia, commonly called the "Pagoda House," won awards from the AIA and is on the National Register of Historic Places.
 The Currie Papers include sets of blueprints and drawings for about 25 architectural projects and papers relating to his teaching.
 There are also files and reports on his work in Latin America, both on historic sites and improving housing for the poor.
 Additional accruals continue to arrive, including project files for designs in Blacksburg/Montgomery County, subject files, professional papers, photographs, and other multimedia.
 Unprocessed.
 Other materials about the Curries are housed at the Special Collections in the library of the University of Illinois at Chicago.
 Ms2007-028.

 CURRIE, VIRGINIA M. HERZ (1913-2006).
 PAPERS, 1934-2000.
 2.0 cu. ft.
+International Archive of Women in Architecture.
 Resident of Blacksburg, Virginia, and a 1936 graduate of the architecture program at the University of Minnesota.
 Currie married architect Leonard J. Currie in 1937 and traveled around the world with him, becoming an active community volunteer wherever they lived.
 The Currie Papers contain watercolors of room interiors probably painted as a student in the 1930s.
 There is also a scrapbook from a neighborhood beautification project in Chicago in 1966 and a 1995 Valiant Woman Award from Church Women United.
-Inventory available.
-International Archive of Women in Architecture.
-Other materials about the Curries are housed at the Special Collections in the library of the University of Illinois at Chicago.
-International Archive of Women in Architecture.
-Ms2001-005.
+Other materials about the Curries are housed at the Special Collections of the library of the University of Illinois at Chicago.
+Finding aid available online.
+Ms2001-005

 CURRY FAMILY.
 LETTERS, 1851-81.
 0.1 cu. ft.
 Family in Atchison County, Missouri, writing to family and friends in Greenbrier County, West Virginia.
 Nine letters in which they write about the beauty of the country, Grange and revival meetings, crops, weather, sickness, and deaths.
 Ms92-009.